Behind the Lens: Sharon Rose Wiechens Preserve

 Today

-Thunderstorms likely.
-A few storms may be severe.
-High 79F.
-Winds W at 10 to 15 mph.
-Chance of rain 80%.
+Sun and clouds mixed.
+High around 90F.
+Winds SW at 10 to 15 mph.

 Tonight